-Fig. 7: Mid-day (10:00 - 14:00 local solar time) incoming solar radiation ($K\downarrow$), net all-wave radiation (Q^), latent heat flux density (Q_E) and latent heat flux density scaled by fraction of vegetation land cover within observational footprint (Q_E/f_V), against wind direction for the Vancouver (VL92) site.
+FIG. 7.
+Midday (1000-1400 LST) incoming solar radiation $K\downarrow$ , net all-wave radiation $Q^$ , latent heat flux density, and latent heat flux density scaled by fraction of vegetation land cover within observational footprint (i.e., $Q_E/f_v$ ), against wind direction for the Vancouver (VL92) site.

 As there was no precipitation during the observational period, the only water store at the land surface would be through the soil moisture.
 Since there was no bare soil surface within the source area of the observed fluxes, this implies that the only possible moisture source from the surface would be through transpiration from the vegetation.
-Fig. 2 shows that the initial soil moisture profile for the Vancouver (VL92) site after the model spin-up was such that there was no soil moisture stress on the vegetation, even though the site was actually in drought conditions.
-So the underestimation of Q_E , and hence high β , from the model cannot be explained by the initial conditions.
-This is also confirmed by the run with soil moisture held at the critical point, since this run does not impact on modelled β (Fig. 3).
+Figure 2 shows that the initial soil moisture profile for the Vancouver (VL92) site after the model spinup was such that there was no soil moisture stress on the vegetation, even though the site was actually in drought conditions.
+So the underestimation of $Q_E$ , and hence high $\beta$ , from the model cannot be explained by the initial conditions.
+This is also confirmed by the run with soil moisture held at the critical point, since this run does not impact on modeled $\beta$ (Fig. 3).

-If the observed mid-day values of Q_E at Vancouver (VL92) are scaled by the vegetation fraction, f_v (i.e., assuming that the water vapour can only originate from transpiration from the vegetation fraction of the land cover), then the resulting Q_E from the vegetation is larger than the observed net all-wave radiation (Fig. 7), although for a rigorous comparison the net all-wave radiation should also be adjusted to reflect the value over just the vegetation.
-However, the rescaled evaporation (Q_E/f_v) is larger than the downward component of the shortwave radiation at times, which needs no such adjustment for vegetation fraction.
-Hence it is very unlikely that Q_E observed at the Vancouver (VL92) site originated from soil moisture through transpiration within the turbulent source area of the eddy-covariance observations on the tower.
+If the observed midday values of $Q_E$ at Vancouver (VL92) are scaled by the vegetation fraction $f_v$ (i.e., assuming that the water vapor can only originate from transpiration from the vegetation fraction of the land cover), then the resulting $Q_E$ from the vegetation is larger than the observed net all-wave radiation (Fig. 7), although for a rigorous comparison the net all-wave radiation should also be adjusted to reflect the value over just the vegetation.
+However, the rescaled evaporation $(Q_E/f_v)$ is larger than the downward component of the shortwave radiation at times, which needs no such adjustment for vegetation fraction.
+Hence, it is very unlikely that $Q_E$ observed at the Vancouver (VL92) site originated from soil moisture through transpiration within the turbulent source area of the eddy covariance observations on the tower.

 As this was an industrial site, although there was no street cleaning documented, it is possible that there were some equivalent activities that could lead to a source of water on impervious surfaces.
-As such, a simulation with sufficient artificial total precipitation to fill the maximum water holding capacity of the street (0.5 mm) was applied for each hour between the working hours of 09:00 and 17:00 on each day.
-The addition of this water each hour provides a source reservoir that is large enough to reduce β to values far less than observed (Fig. 6).
-However, a sensitivity study shows that an amount of 0.035 mm each hour gives a modelled median of β that is close to that observed (Fig. 6).
-Hence it requires only a small amount of water to be added each hour to explain the observed β , so it is possible that such a source of water is responsible for the observed evaporation.
+As such, a simulation with sufficient artificial total precipitation to fill the maximum water holding capacity of the street (0.5 mm) was applied for each hour between the working hours of 0900 and 1700 LT on each day.
+The addition of this water each hour provides a source reservoir that is large enough to reduce $\beta$ to values far less than observed (Fig. 6).
+However, a sensitivity study shows that an amount of 0.035 mm each hour gives a modeled median of $\beta$ that is close to that observed (Fig. 6).
+Hence, it requires only a small amount of water to be added each hour to explain the observed $\beta$ , so it is possible that such a source of water is responsible for the observed evaporation.

 An alternative explanation is that the moisture originates from the advective flux at atmospheric levels below the height of the eddy covariance system.
-Indeed, the wind direction around mid-day for most of the observational period was from the direction of False Creek, an inlet of the Pacific Ocean located 600 m to 1 km upwind of the tower.
-A relatively warm and dry surface such as that within the observational footprint could give the buoyancy required to lift the advected vapour flux at low levels, hence leading to an observed mid-day average Q_E of 36 W m-2 at the site.
+Indeed, the wind direction around midday for most of the observational period was from the direction of False Creek, an inlet of the Pacific Ocean located from 600 m to 1 km upwind of the tower.
+A relatively warm and dry surface such as that within the observational footprint could give the buoyancy required to lift the advected vapor flux at low levels, hence leading to an observed midday average $Q_E$ of 36 W m-2 at the site.

-3.6 Influence of a garden irrigation ban
+f.
+Influence of a garden irrigation ban